-Installing a connector for Windows
+Installing a Connector for Windows

-In order to use a computer on a private network, running Windows operating system, as an OpenVPN Cloud Host so that OpenVPN Cloud Users can access services running on it, follow the steps below:
+In order to use a computer on a private Network, running Windows operating system, as a CloudConnexa Host so that CloudConnexa Users can access services running on it, follow the steps below:

-1. Sign in to the OpenVPN Cloud administration portal at https://cloud.openvpn.com.
+1. Sign in to the CloudConnexa Administration portal at https://cloud.openvpn.com

-3. Give the Host and Connector a name, select a VPN Region for the Connector, and click on the checkmark icon to complete configuration.
+3. Give the Host and Connector a name, select a Region for the Connector, and click on the checkmark icon to complete configuration.

 5. Click on Download Connector App for Windows option.

-6. You can click on the Download button if you want to download and install the Connector on the computer that you are working on or you can click on Copy URL button to open the URL in the browser of the target Windows computer so that the software gets downloaded directly on that computer.
+6. You can click on the Download if you want to download and install the Connector on the computer that you are working on or you can click on Copy URL button to open the URL in the browser of the target Windows computer so that the software gets downloaded directly on that computer.

-7. Go to the Windows computer and paste the URL in the browser to start downloading the OpenVPN Connect Client and its bundled profile.
+7. Go to the Windows computer and paste the URL in the browser to start downloading the OpenVPN Connect Client and its bundled Profile.
 This has to be done within 15 minutes of URL generation.

 8. Click on the downloaded installer to start the installation process.